 Why Every Editor, Colorist, and VFX Artist Needs to Understand ACES

-The official technical documentation, on the other hand, tells a different story altogether, where ACES seems to be just a baffling avalanche of acronyms and technical charts.
+The official technical documentation, on the other hand, tells a different story altogether.
+Here, ACES seems to be just a baffling avalanche of acronyms and technical charts.

 But fear not!
 Understanding and adopting ACES doesn’t require a PhD in Color Science, or budgets with over 10 digits.

-In today’s article, we’re breaking down what ACES is, what ACES isn’t, why it just might transform the future of post-production, and how you can start planning for it today.
+In today’s article, we’re breaking down what ACES is, and what ACES isn’t.
+Also, why it just might transform the future of post-production and how you can plan for it.

 ACES: An Overview